Andro172/NWP-Projekt/README.md

 # Nine Man's Morris Game

-Made using c++ with SFML framework
+Made using c++ with SFML framework for x86 machines

 RULES: